 Most contracts carry the requirement that “time is of the essence”, but is this really sufficient to keep the contractor on time?
 After all, time delays are notorious in the construction industry.
 Many clients and attorneys request a liquidated damages (LD) clause, which defines a particular cost the contractor must pay to the owner for late completion—often $500 to $1000 per day.
 But, such an LD clause cuts both ways.
 Many contractors simply increase their bid to cover potential delays, so the client is effectively paying their own delay costs.
 Worse, this provision often sets up an adversarial relationship with the contractor from the beginning of the project and can lead to increased project administration as the contractor feels obligated to document all delays.
 If the project architect takes too long to issue field directives or review shop drawings, a claim for additional time can ensue.
 Communication between project participants can devolve into blaming each other, rather than the spirit of cooperative problem solving.
 While LD clauses have their place in commercial projects that have complete architectural drawings and fixed schedules for a retail store Christmas season, they don’t work well for residential projects.
 For homes, contractors often rightfully complain that the owner (or their agents the architect or interior designer) holds up the process with slow decision making or changes during construction.
 In this case the owner has more control over avoiding schedule delays than the contractor, so the contractor rightfully resists being held liable.

-Improved scheduling in construction management.
+Better approaches to improved scheduling in construction management.

 While it is useful that the schedule provision of a contract has teeth, there are better, more holistic ways to promote timely project completion.
 Consider these key points: